 "The participants were given evaluation forms to complete.
 Both the boys and girls had very positive comments.
 The girls were very happy to be included in the workshop.
 The girls were also very pleased to see that even females take up art too.
 They said that they have never been encouraged to bring out their art talents.
 I will write 2 comments from a boy and a girl:

 Boy: "This is the first time I have been taught painting by a lady.
 In the beginning I thought it was a joke.
 I had this belief that females cannot draw or art or paint.
 This lady teacher proved me wrong.
 She was very good in teaching and she is a good artist.
 Respect to this lady Caroline and to other lady artists!"

 One girl wrote something touching in her evaluation.

 "I was surprised that a clean and pretty lady was an artist.
 When I got home, I told my father that artist like everyone else can choose to be either clean or dirty.
 I also told him that I wanted to be a clean and pretty artist.
 For the first time ever, my father allowed me to sit down and draw something for him.
 I drew his favourite, the cows in his kraal.
 He is very happy with this drawing.
-Thank you Sethule Trust and thank you lady artist, Caro.""
+Thank you lady artist, Caro.""

 Zimbabwean Albinism Society (ZIMAS)